St Austell Parkinson’s Café and Home Instead

 Meeting Times for the St Austell Cafe and Location

-Rhiannon will be taking the lead as our volunteer coordinator, and together our aim is to build on everything that already works so well, while bringing in some fresh ideas to keep the Café vibrant and engaging.
+Rhiannon takes the lead as our volunteer coordinator, and together our aim is to build on everything that already works so well, while bringing in some fresh ideas to keep the Café vibrant and engaging.

 We aim to provide fellowship, information, and a programme of fun activities, with guest speakers and exercise to music.
 Tea and coffee are provided in abundance, and a light two-course lunch is available at a nominal charge.